Ammonium chloride: Jabirian alchemists

-Around 800 A.D. the Arabian chemist Jabir ibn Hayyan discovered ammonium chloride in the soot that resulted from burning camel dung, and this source became an alternative to those in Central Asia.
+Around 800 A.D. the Persian chemist Jabir ibn Hayyan discovered ammonium chloride in the soot that resulted from burning camel dung, and this source became an alternative to those in Central Asia.

 The Jabirian alchemists were the authors of the Jabirian corpus, tentatively dated to c.
 850. The word for ammonium chloride in the Jabirian corpus was nošāder, Arabian in origin.
 Whereas Greek alchemical texts had been almost exclusively focused on the use of mineral substances, Jabirian alchemy pioneered the use of vegetable and animal substances, and so represented an innovative shift towards 'organic chemistry'.
 In the Jabirian corpus, the production of ammonium chloride from organic substances (such as plants, blood, and hair) is described.
 These are the oldest known instructions for deriving an inorganic compound from organic substances by chemical means.

 One of the innovations in Jabirian alchemy was the addition of ammonium chloride to the category of chemical substances known as 'spirits' (i.e., strongly volatile substances).
 This included both naturally occurring sal ammoniac and synthetic ammonium chloride produced from organic substances.
 The addition of sal ammoniac to the list of 'spirits' can perhaps also be seen as a product of this new focus on organic chemistry.